Add as a Google preferred source

 These are the signals that influence whether AI tools choose to cite a page or skip it.

 After you know which signals are missing, the next logical move is to fix them without rebuilding the page from scratch.
-You can refresh your existing articles with minimal effort using Contentpen.
+For that, you can refresh your existing articles with Contentpen.

 Update existing content without rewriting it that fills them